SharePoint/sp-dev-docs/docs/solution-guidance/portal-branding.md

   - Customize the behavior of the portal navigation.
   - Add custom controls (web parts) on pages.

-In the following sections, we discuss how to address these requirements.
+In the following sections, we will discuss how to address these requirements.

 ### General principles